Christmas cookies (Milans)

 Milan cookie cutters

-1 egg yolk and a little milk or water to golden the cookies.
+1 egg yolk beaten with a little milk or water to golden the cookies.

 Beat the butter to a cream.